code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 The [SOAP header](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383497){:target="_blank"} is an optional sub-element of the SOAP envelope.
 It is used to pass application related information that is processed by SOAP nodes along the message flow.

-The below example details how a web service client can set a SOAP header.
-It also illustrates how a server endpoint can get the SOAP header from the received request.
+The below example details how a web service client can set a SOAP header on an outgoing request.
+It also illustrates how a server endpoint can then get the SOAP header from an incoming request.
 Both client and server are realized using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Spring-WS 2.4
 * Spring Boot 1.5
 * Maven 3.5

-# General Project Setup

 The setup of the project is based on a previous [Spring SOAP web service example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-As the sample ticketing WSDL does not contain any SOAP header we will add an <var>'isGoldClubMember'</var> element in the context of this tutorial.
+As the sample ticketing WSDL does not contain any SOAP header we will add an <var>'clientId'</var> element in the context of this tutorial.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>